ben-dh3/broken_blog_application/challenges/02_building_a_route.md

     return 'Some response data'
 ```

 The Python function associated with a HTTP method and path is called a "route".
-The code in this block is executed _only_ is the received request matches the HTTP method and path.
+The code in this block is executed _only_ is the received request matches the
+HTTP method and path.

-When Flask received a request, it looks through all the route blocks configured in that class, and execute the code of the first one matching the request.
+When Flask receives a request, it looks through all the route blocks configured
+in that class, and execute the code of the first one matching the request.

 ```python
 from flask import Flask